OccupationalTherapy.com Phone: 866-782-9924

 Parham, D. L. (1987).
 Toward professionalism: the reflective therapist.
 American Journal of Occupational Therapy, 41(9), 555–561. https://doi.org/10.5014/ajot.41.9.555

 This 1987 article by Dr. Parham resonates deeply with me, particularly its focus on the reflective therapist and the importance of supporting individuals to organize their own behavior.
 Dr. Parham highlights the distinction between externally organizing someone's behavior and valuing controls on behavior versus empowering individuals to self-organize.
-This philosophy closely aligns with occupational therapy principles, such as Jean Ayre's goal of fostering the self-organized child.
+This philosophy closely aligns with occupational therapy principles, such as Jean Ayre's goal of fostering a self-organized child.
 This concept directly relates to self-actualization and self-determination, allowing individuals to define who they want to be on their own terms and engage in activities because they genuinely want to, not because they feel compelled to by external forces.

 Neurodiversity-Affirming Practice: Adulthood